Big Beautiful Woman

 "Big Beautiful Woman" (BBW) is a positive (non-pejorative) term for an overweight woman.
-The male equivalent of this term is "Big Beautiful Man" or "Big Handsome Man".

 Meaning and usage

 The terms "Big Beautiful Women" and "BBW" were coined by Carole Shaw in 1979, when she launched BBW Magazine, a fashion and lifestyle magazine for "plus-size" women.
 BBW Magazine trademarked the term "Big Beautiful Woman", which was later transferred to Dimensions Magazine.
+The term was also the name of Drake's 2026 song, BBW.

 The term is also commonly used as a positive euphemism by those involved with the fat acceptance movement.